mvfki/pyHiliter/README.md

 html_string = markdown.markdown(md_text, extensions=['pymdownx.superfences'])
 ```

-## Current Achievements
+## Improved Features

 - Function, object method, builtins being called
 - Argument names in function definition
 - keyword argument name in callable calling
+- Inheited class in class definition
 - Regex raw string

-TODOs:

-- Inheritance in class declaration
+- Lambda function
+- Decorator

+**TODO**

-- Special syntax (a LOT) that I don't frequently use, such as "lambda function"
+Special syntax (a LOT) that I don't frequently use, I also need to explore more for this.
+Please [raise an issue](https://github.com/mvfki/pyHiliter/issues/new) if you find something is not supported properly.

 Demonstration code: